errorhead/Version-finder/README.md

-To run this script copy into the root of the project
+To run this script copy it into the root of the project.